Nuffield Australia 2016 Scholar

 Australian dairy farmers are more likely to develop workable solutions to effluent disposal if strategies are developed in collaboration with industry organisations and government agencies, according to a report released by John Keely.
 Farmers, particularly those operating intensive production enterprises, are under increasing pressure to improve the stewardship of their land and minimise impacts on the surrounding environment.
 Mr Keely’s Nuffield research, supported by the Gardiner Foundation, looks at effluent disposal techniques around the world, and finds that all players in production chains need to assume responsibility for effective land management if the imposition of burdensome regulatory regimes is to be avoided.

-A fifth generation dairy farmer, Mr Keely runs a herd of over three hundred milking cows near Cohuna, in Northern Victoria.
+Mr Keely runs a herd of over three hundred milking cows near Cohuna, in Northern Victoria.
 The Keely family have owned and operated the farm since 1874, and this long history of land stewardship saw Mr Keely develop a keen interest in sustainable farm management practices, and it was this background that motivated Mr Keely to focus his Nuffield research on innovative effluent management systems around the world.

 “My vision is to build sustainable farm management practices into what we do at home every day, as this will inevitably lead to greater efficiencies, carrying capacity and improved income.
 I’ve observed that as dairy operations in Northern Victoria get bigger, they are becoming more intensive, and the need for environmentally sustainable effluent management systems is becoming more and more critical,” Mr Keely said.